jakesankey/CodeaUnit/README.md

 # CodeaUnit
 CodeaUnit is a unit testing framework for Codea on iPad.
 I understand that many people may think of Codea as a playground to simply hack together ideas and perhaps testing doesn't matter to them.
 I personally feel test-driving code can get you to your desired goal faster and more efficiently.

-Codea is a fantastic tool for coders and CodeaUnit is itended to provide means of unit testing for it.
+Codea is a fantastic tool for coders and CodeaUnit is intended to provide means of proper unit testing for it.

 ## Installation
 1. Simply create a new project called 'CodeaUnit'.